jakezych/booth-23/README.md

 To play the game, run `python3 main.py` in the main project directory.

+## Features

+To toggle mask mode, run the game and press `M`.
+This will show all collidable objects.

 ## Map making guidelines

 The game automatically processes map info from Tiled so that they interact with the player (collision blocks, spawn point block, etc).
 To make sure this works correctly, you have to assign Tiled objects certain names.